Benedictine Ravens: Football rivalries with Pittsburg State, William Jewell and Baker

 Like Jewell, Baker was an NAIA power in the early 1980s and presented an obstacle as Benedictine built its program.
 Either Baker or Jewell (or both) won 12 of 13 Heart of America titles from 1979 to 1991.
 While Jewell played BC regularly, Baker and Benedictine did not become consistent opponents until the Ravens joined the Heart.

 The series with Baker hit a high point early with the two meetings in 1992.
+In 2025, No. 3 BC defeated Baker 31-10 to win its fourth straight in the rivalry and narrow the Wildcat lead in the series to 22-19-1.

 Conference affiliations

 St. Benedict's College joined the Central Intercollegiate Conference in 1938.
 It left the CIC in 1963 after dropping football in 1962.
 The CIC existed from 1928 to 1968 with members such as Pittsburg State, Fort Hays State, Emporia, Omaha and Washburn.

 The basketball team continued to play a round robin schedule against its former CIC rivals into the 1980s.

 From 1902 to 1928, St. Benedict's was a member of the Kansas College Athletic Conference.
 In 1933, according to a Kansas City Star report, St. Benedict's and Rockhurst were informally considered for membership in the MIAA (then known as the Missouri Intercollegiate Athletic Association).

 In 1988, Benedictine joined the four-team Tri-State Conference, a football-only affiliation that lasted three seasons.

 For most of the 1960s, 1970s and 1980s, the Ravens competed as an independent in NAIA District 10, which provided post-season competition and individual honors.

 In 1992, Benedictine joined the Heart of America Athletic Conference for all sports, a group that the school had long targeted for its geographic and institutional fit.